propeldata/terraform-provider-propel/docs/resources/metric.md

 ### Optional
 - `unique_name` - (String) The unique name of the Metric.
 - `description` - (String) The description of the Metric.
-- `dimension` - (String) The column which the count distinct is going to be performed.
+- `dimension` - (String) The column on which the count distinct is going to be performed.
 - `measure` - (String) The column you want to sum.
 - `dimensions` - (List of String) An array of column names that are used as dimensions for your Metric.